 export OTHER_APP_HOME=${_PREFIX}/other-app/

-Remember that it’s helpful to use a prefix such as “THIS_APP” for environment variables for applications.
+Remember that it’s helpful to use a prefix such as “THIS_APP” for environment variables specific to each application.

 This is great news.
 All JetBrains apps on Linux are now usable.
 Only on the EAP versions for now.